bcooney/chinese-tracker/README.md

     Spoke #chinese:1hr in a meeting today

 Changes made between synox's original and mine:
-- Removed delete all funciton - don't want someone to come along and wipe my data!
+- Removed delete all function - don't want someone to come along and wipe my data!

 ---